demisto/content/Packs/FullHunt/Integrations/FullHunt/FullHunt_description.md

 This section explains how to configure the instance of FullHuntIO in Cortex XSOAR.
 1. Please go to http://fullhunt.io/user/settings in order to get your account API key.
 2. Copy and paste the key in the integration credentials field.
-3. Click the test button test integration's configuration.
+3. Click the test button to test integration's configuration.

 [View API Documentation](https://api-docs.fullhunt.io/#introduction)